-The college relies on a body of dedicated preceptors to provide high quality experiences to our students at all levels.
+The college relies on a body of dedicated preceptors to provide high-quality experiences to our students at all levels.
 If you are currently a University of Findlay preceptor, or if you are interested in becoming a preceptor, click here for more information.

 Introductory Pharmacy Practice Experiences (IPPE)

 Introductory Pharmacy Practice Experience (IPPE) education is incorporated into the Pharm.
 D. curriculum of P3 through P5 students.
 All colleges of pharmacy are required to offer early pharmacy practice experiences by the Accreditation Council of Pharmacy Education

 (ACPE).
 Each School or College of Pharmacy may structure their early experience program differently or may use different terms to define it.

 The Goal of IPPEs

-At the University of Findlay College of Pharmacy, students complete 50 hours of unpaid, supervised experience with a pharmacist practitioner during each semester of their P3, P4 and P5 years.
+At the University of Findlay College of Pharmacy, students complete 50 hours of unpaid, supervised experiences with a pharmacist practitioner during each semester of their P3, P4 and P5 years.
 Examples include, but are not limited to, community pharmacy, institutional pharmacy, long-term care, mail order pharmacy and compounding pharmacy.
 In these settings student learning will mirror their didactic course work with the integration of the "Pharmacists' Patient Care Process."

-students will complete academic service-learning in addition to their 50 IPPE hours each semester.
+Throughout the curriculum, students will complete academic service-learning in addition to their 50 IPPE hours each semester.
 These service-learning experiences allow students to use the unique knowledge and skills they’ve acquired in pharmacy school to give back to Findlay and the surrounding community.

 Advanced Pharmacy Practice Experience (APPE)